Mantas Ray Nusa Penida Bali

 At the cleaning station

-What does manta ray eat ?
+What does a manta ray eat ?

 Manta rays are filter feeders that primarily consume plankton, including shrimp, krill, and planktonic crabs.
 They use their sense of sight and smell to locate food.
 Then, they swim slowly with their mouths open while unfurling their cephalic fins to funnel plankton into their mouths.
 Water passes through their gill rakers, which trap the plankton before the filtered water is expelled.
 When not feeding, manta rays roll up their cephalic fins into a spiral shape, reducing drag and improving hydrodynamic efficiency.
 On average, they can consume around 5–10% of their body weight in plankton daily, depending on food availability.